-MBA programs for working professionals provide an inherent challenge– how to manage the competing priorities of work, school and a personal life.
-Many wouldn’t think of adding to that mix perhaps the ultimate challenge, caring for a new baby.
+Working professional MBA programs provide an inherent challenge– How do you manage the competing priorities of work, school, and a personal life?
+Many wouldn’t think of adding to that mix ,perhaps the ultimate challenge: caring for a new baby.
 Nevertheless, McCombs Working Professional MBA students have shown it can be done with the right planning, prioritizing, and support network.

 Here is some advice from Denise and other recent parents for those contemplating parenthood in combination with their Texas MBA: